hannah-schurman/dsc-phase2-project/README.md

 Our 'House Predicted Price' scatter plot shows how well our predicted regression model fits the individual selling prices of houses
 <img src="images/PricevsPredict_scatter.png"/>

 Below is an image showing the results of our geoparsing method which converted lat and long coordinates into city/town/neighborhood data to increase regression model performance

 <img src="images/house_sales_map.png"/>

 # Conclusion
-Our final linear regression model can conclude an accuracy of %80.1 based on the R^2 score.
+Our final linear regression model concluded an accuracy of %80.1 based on the R^2 score.

-This data tells us that with our selected feature columns (neighborhood, age, grade code, bedrooms, living square footage, waterfront, and view quality) we have created a model that can predict house prices based on features with an %80.1 accuracy
+This data tells us that with our selected feature columns (neighborhood, age, grade code, bedrooms, living square footage, waterfront, and view quality) we have created a model that can predict house prices based on these features with an %80.1 accuracy

-# Next Steps

 # Further Questions